aa29zzjj/Project-2-Client-Server/README.md

 ## Summary &amp; Submission:

 Be sure to review the General Grading Rubric on Canvas.

-**Video sharing rights:** If you are creating screencast videos, then you should set the YouTube sharing rights &#39;Unlisted&#39; when publishing to YouTube.
-There are three types of sharing rights on YouTube: Public, Private and Unlisted.
-You do not want other students to be able to see your video (that would be cheating), and &#39;Unlisted&#39; restricts viewing to only those who have your URL.

 Be sure you have named your IntelliJ project folders correctly.